Mohamed Atta: Religious zeal and Hamburg cell

 By mid-1998, Atta was no longer eligible for university housing in Centrumshaus.
-Atta, Bahaji and Ramzi moved into a Hamburgian apartment, which they supposedly named bayt al-ansar.
+Atta, Said Bahaji and Ramzi moved into a Hamburgian apartment, which they supposedly named bayt al-ansar.
 By early 1999, Atta had completed his thesis, and formally defended it in August 1999.

 In mid-1998, Atta worked alongside al-Shehhi, bin al-Shibh, and Belfas, at a warehouse, packing computers in crates for shipping.
 The Hamburg group did not stay in Wilhelmsburg for long.
-The next winter, they moved into an apartment at Marienstrasse 54 in the borough of Harburg, near the Hamburg University of Technology, at which they enrolled.
+The next winter, they moved into an apartment at Marienstrasse 54 in the borough of Harburg, and enrolled at the nearby Hamburg University of Technology.
 It was here that the Hamburg cell developed and acted more as a group.
 They met three or four times a week to discuss their anti-American feelings and to plot possible attacks.
-Many al-Qaeda members lived in this apartment at various times, including hijacker Marwan al-Shehhi, Zakariya Essabar, and others.
+Many al-Qaeda members lived in this apartment at various times, including Zakariya Essabar and hijacker Marwan al-Shehhi.

 In late 1999, Atta, al-Shehhi, Jarrah, Bahaji, and bin al-Shibh decided to travel to Chechnya to fight against the Russians, but were convinced by Khalid al-Masri and Mohamedou Ould Salahi at the last minute to change their plans.
-They instead traveled to Afghanistan over a two-week period in late November.
-On 29 November 1999, Mohamed Atta boarded Turkish Airlines Flight TK1662 from Hamburg to Istanbul, where he changed to flight TK1056 to Karachi, Pakistan.
+They instead traveled to Afghanistan for two weeks in late November.
+On November 29, 1999, Mohamed Atta boarded Turkish Airlines Flight TK1662 from Hamburg to Istanbul, where he changed to flight TK1056 to Karachi, Pakistan.
 After they arrived, they were selected by al-Qaeda leader Mohammed Atef as suitable candidates for the "planes operation" plot.
 They were all well-educated, had experience of living in western society, along with some English skills, and would be able to obtain visas.
-Even before bin al-Shibh had arrived, Atta, Shehhi, and Jarrah were sent to the House of Ghamdi near bin Laden's home in Kandahar, where he was waiting to meet them.
-Bin Laden asked them to pledge loyalty and commit to suicide missions, which Atta and the other three Hamburg men all accepted.
-Bin Laden sent them to see Atef to get a general overview of the mission, and then they were sent to Karachi to see Khalid Sheikh Mohammed to go over specifics.
+Even before bin al-Shibh had arrived, Atta, al-Shehhi, and Jarrah were sent to the House of Ghamdi near bin Laden's home in Kandahar, where he was waiting to meet them.
+Bin Laden asked them to pledge loyalty and commit to suicide missions, which Atta and the other three Hamburg men all did.
+Bin Laden sent them to see Atef for a general overview of the mission, and then they were sent to Jalalabad to see Khalid Sheikh Mohammed to go over specifics.